peonmodel/GamesRoom/README.md

 - ~~refactor schema due to DDP MergeBox limitations~~ https://github.com/meteor/meteor/issues/998
 - ~~change team when clues run out, pass turn~~
 - ~~cluegiver cannot pass turn~~
-- (unsure whats wrong, doesnt occur all the time) fix subscription cluegiver not available, not reactive when game is just started, but fine if role is changed
+- ~~fix subscription cluegiver not available, not reactive~~ (reason is due to meteor annoying clearing the hidden data despite receiving it on client-side)(fixed it by manually creating the collection publication)
+- fix the loading for show hiddenReady show colours

 ### Chat
 - react ui component for chat, some sort of